Tashi Armstrong

 I moved to Karme Choling , a Buddhist Meditation Center under the direction of Chogyam Trungpa Rinpoche, in 1984 at the age of 21 and began my formal training then.

 I had an initial experience of "non reference point" at 17 during an Outward Bound Sailing Program in which I did a three day "solo" on an island in Penobscot Bay, Maine.
 I completely failed at the survival techniques that were taught during the program but wound up looking directly at my mind with no meditation background.
-When I came back I noticed a difference in my experience of reality.
+When I came back I noticed a difference in my experience of reality which lasted for a couple of days.
 In that transition I was able to clearly recognize the vipashyana experience.

 The basic set-up was that after two weeks sailing around Penobscot Bay in a coast guard life boat with 10 other people I was dropped on an island all alone.
 I had 10 matches, a coffee can for a stove and a blue tarp for a tent.
 I quickly used up my 10 matches trying and failing to get my stove lit.
 Then I just hung out trapped with a constant awareness of my mind's ramblings for three days.
 I had never been without some kind of entertainment to occupy my mind.
 But here I was trapped with myself at 17 years old.
 Later, doing solitary retreat, within the context of training with Chogyam Trungpa Rinpoche, it was the same kind of experience.